JiscCTI/misp-docker/pages/configuration/custom.md

 To install additional tagging taxonomies, create a folder for each under `./taxonomies/`, each taxonomy folder **must** contain at least `machinetag.json` or it will not be copied into place.

+Newly installed taxonomies will **not** be enabled by default, this must be done manually using the MISP UI as follows:

+1. Go to **Event Actions** / **List Taxonomies**,
+1. Find the taxonomy in the list,
+1. Click the corresponding Enable button (play icon) and confirm the action,
+1. Click "enable all" and confirm the action, and
+1. Optionally, toggle Required and Highlight to meet your local event standards.

 ***NOTE:*** MISP will only load the taxonomy into the database if either (i) the namespace doesn't already exist in the database or (ii) the version number specified in `machinetag.json` is greater than the version number already loaded into the database.